APLMOOC/APLMOOC/docs/course/ch6/part3.md

 ```
 The result is 2 hours, 46 minutes, and 40 seconds.

-The left argument can include decimal numbers, which is needed when dealing with an average number of years (beacuse of the existence of leap years, there are 365.25 days on average in a year)
+The left argument can include decimal numbers, which is needed when dealing with an average number of years (because of the existence of leap years, there are 365.25 days on average in a year)

 Converting a larger period of time, like one billion seconds